gammapy/gammapy/docs/scripts/cli.rst

 configuration coming either from configuration files (YAML or XML) or command line options.

-So what should we do for Gammapy?

-I would suggest we continue with the prototyping of the CLI interface as well as of a config-file based interface (`gammapy.scripts.SpectrumAnalysisIACT` is a starting point).
-Pull requests that improve and extend what we have are welcome any time!
+**The chosen solutions were those proposed in Option 2 in a first step, with some extra command-line tools to come in a second step.**

-In parallel, we continue to learn and evaluate solutions others have developed.
+In parallel, we can continue to learn and evaluate solutions others have developed.
 In `python-cli-examples`_ I have started an exploration and evaluation of Python CLI packages, namely `click`_, but also `cliff`_ and `traitlets`_, and I might take a closer look also at `cement`_ and `python-fire`_ there.
 We should also